decentraland/adr/content/ADR-318-audio-playback-position-reports.md

 `audioEventsSystem` in `@dcl/ecs` gains:

-- `registerAudioPlaybackEntity(entity, callback)` and `removeAudioPlaybackEntity(entity)`: the callback runs once per scene frame with the newest report for that entity, position updates included, and is skipped when nothing new arrived.
+- `registerAudioPlaybackEntity(entity, callback)` and `removeAudioPlaybackEntity(entity)`: the callback runs once per scene frame with the newest position report for that entity, already resolved against the scene clock, as `{ report, sceneTime, offset }` where `sceneTime` is the scene clock in the tick the renderer sampled the position.
+It is skipped when no new position arrived.
 A renderer sampling faster than the scene ticks will have appended several reports; the callback sees the freshest, which is the one a scene aligning to the playhead wants.
 - `getAudioPlayback(entity)`: the latest report that carries `current_offset`, or `undefined`.
-- `registerAudioPlaybackSampleEntity(entity, callback)` and `removeAudioPlaybackSampleEntity(entity)`: the same delivery, already resolved against the scene clock, as `{ report, sceneTime, offset }`, where `sceneTime` is the scene clock in the tick the renderer sampled the position.
-This is the form most scenes should use.
 - `getSceneTimeAtTick(tickNumber)`: the scene clock recorded in a given tick, or `undefined` outside the history window.
 It resolves `PBVideoEvent` reports the same way.

+Only one registration is offered, and it hands over the resolved reading rather than the raw report.
+A second entry point delivering the raw report was considered and dropped: it would have been the shorter name and the simpler-looking signature, so it would have been the one scenes reached for, and it leads straight back to every scene keeping its own history of clock snapshots.
+Reports that carry no position are media-state changes, which `registerAudioEventsEntity` already delivers.

 `registerAudioEventsEntity` keeps its current semantics and only fires on state changes, so existing scenes receive no extra callbacks from the position reports.

-The scene-clock history behind the last two functions lives in the SDK rather than in each scene.
+The scene-clock history behind those functions lives in the SDK rather than in each scene.
 It is the one piece a scene could get wrong, and every scene that aligns anything with audio or video needs the same one:

 ```ts
 // Inside audioEventsSystem.
 The scene clock is the engine's accumulated delta time.